Noelle (2019 film)

 Noelle is a 2019 American Christmas fantasy comedy film written and directed by Marc Lawrence, produced by Walt Disney Pictures and distributed by Walt Disney Studios Motion Pictures.
 The film stars Anna Kendrick, Bill Hader, Kingsley Ben-Adir, Billy Eichner, Julie Hagerty, and Shirley MacLaine with supporting roles done by Diana Maria Riva, Maceo Smedley, Jason Antoon, Michael Gross, and Billy Griffith.
 The film tells the story of the daughter of Santa Claus who goes to look for her brother who is next in line to become the new Santa Claus when he doesn't return from a week off and enlists a private investigator to help find him.
 She must find her brother and bring him back in time for Christmas.
 It was filmed from October 2017 to January 2018 in British Columbia and Woodstock, Georgia.

-Noelle was released on November 12, 2019 on Disney+.
-It received generally mixed reviews from critics.
+Noelle was released on November 12, 2019, on Disney+.
+It received mixed reviews from critics.